03 Nov 2021 / The Stories We Tell

 Find out more about The Stories We Tell.

 Jane Feaver is a novelist and short story writer.
 Her first novel, According to Ruth, was shortlisted for the Author’s Club Best First Novel Award and the Dimplex Prize.
 Love Me Tender, a collection of interlinked stories, was shortlisted for the Edge Hill Short Story Prize.
 She has worked variously at the Pitt Rivers Museum, at Faber and Faber, for the charity, Farms for City Children, and, latterly, as a Senior Lecturer in Creative Writing at Exeter University.
 She is now based in Edinburgh, a Royal Literary Fund fellow at Queen Margaret University.
-She tutors regularly for Arvon and is Director of StAnza Poetry Festival Her most recent novel is Crazy (Corsair, 2021).
+She tutors regularly for Arvon and is a Director of StAnza Poetry Festival.
+Her most recent novel is Crazy (Corsair, 2021).

-15 Apr 2024 / My Arvon Week
+Read more28 Oct 2024 / My Arvon Journey

 Read more